Reconstructing PTA measurements via early seeding of supermassive black holes

-The global network of Pulsar Timing Arrays (PTAs) recently announced the detection of a stochastic gravitational wave background (SGWB) in the nano-Hertz frequency regime \citep{NANOGrav:2023gor, PPTA, EPTA, CPTA}.
-Although many sources have been considered (e.g., \citealt{ellis2023sourceptagwsignal} and reference therein), the conventional interpretation is that it primarily originated from the population of inspiraling supermassive black hole (SMBH) binaries distributed over the Universe.
-The expected amplitude of the gravitational wave signal from such a population of SMBHs should depend on their masses and the rate at which these binaries inspiral into the PTA band throughout cosmic history.
-As most merging massive galaxies house an SMBH at their center \citep{Saglia_2016}, numerical studies employ specific recipes for the galaxy assembly and/or for the growth of SMBHs to generate such an SMBH population \citep{Rajagopal:1995, Wyithe_2003, Sesana_2008, Rosado_2015, Sesana_2013, Chen:2019, Ellis_2024, Ellis:2023iyb, Ellis:2023owy, NANOGrav:2023gor, EPTA}.
+\textbf{\emph{Introduction}} -- The global network of Pulsar Timing Arrays (PTAs) has recently reported the detection of a stochastic gravitational wave background (SGWB) in the nHz band~\citep{NANOGrav:2023gor, PPTA, EPTA, CPTA}.
+While multiple sources have been proposed (e.g., \cite{ellis2023sourceptagwsignal} and references therein), the standard interpretation attributes it primarily to a cosmological population of inspiraling supermassive black hole (SMBH) binaries.
+The signal amplitude depends on the SMBH masses and the rate at which binaries enter the PTA band over cosmic time.
+Since most massive galaxies host central SMBHs~\citep{Saglia_2016}, numerical studies model this population using prescriptions for galaxy assembly and SMBH growth~\citep{Rajagopal:1995, Wyithe_2003, Sesana_2008, Rosado_2015, Sesana_2013, Chen:2019, Ellis_2024, Ellis:2023iyb, Ellis:2023owy, NANOGrav:2023gor, EPTA}.